 Serbia – Day 2 – Exploring Belgrade

-After a full day in Novi Sad, I planned to spend my last day in Serbia exploring Belgrade.
+After a full day in Novi Sad, the plan for my final day is to spend more time exploring Belgrade.

-After leaving the citadel I took a walk back through the city to check out some of Belgrade’s churches and mosques before heading back to the hotel and then the airport to catch my late afternoon flight.
+After leaving the citadel I take a walk back through the city to check out some of Belgrade’s churches and mosques.
+Then it’s back to the hotel and on the airport to catch my late afternoon flight.

-As I walked, I reflected on the past 48 hours and how my visit to Serbia had really surprised me – in a positive way.
+As I walk, I reflect on the past 48 hours and how my visit to Serbia really surprised me – in a positive way.

 As one of the Danubian countries, Serbia has benefited by the popularity of Danube River Cruises in recent years.
 Many of these riverboats make stops in both Belgrade and Novi Sad which brings in a number of tourists that otherwise may not have considered a visit to the country.

 I think it will open a lot of eyes as more and more visitors experience Serbia as it is today.
-I know that my visit has certainly opened my eyes and I’d recommend Serbia to other travelers without hesitation.
+I know that my visit has certainly opened my eyes.
+I’d recommend Serbia to other travelers without hesitation.
 Just give Magdalena and Milan a call when you’re ready.

 Next stop, Macedonia!